whitefusionhq/whitefusion.studio/src/methodology.md

   After a basic design system is in place, we begin create styles using only element names as selectors. `section`, `p`, `a`, `main`, etc.—as well as custom elements like `navbar-inner` and so forth.
 We use classes sparingly (no `.foo.bar .baz` here!) while readily reaching for attribute selectors, especially for custom elements: `sl-input[size="medium"]` or `sl-bar-item[size~="6/10"]`.
 Occasionally we might override design tokens for particular element scopes, or for responsive breakpoints.
 In addition, when using web components which offer CSS Shadow Parts for advanced styling, we’ll use those as well when required (`sl-dialog::part(title)` for example).

   This combination of CSS Variables, element and attribute selectors, and the mechanisms provided by Shadow DOM + Parts, has resulted in a shocking reduction in the amount of CSS we write _as well as import_.
-In the past you couldn’t do much quickly without reaching for Bootstrap.
-These days perhaps Tailwind often gets recommended ([Use with extreme caution!](https://dev.to/jaredcwhite/why-tailwind-isn-t-for-me-5c90)).
+In the past you couldn’t do much quickly without reaching for something like Bootstrap.
+These days perhaps that would be Tailwind. ([Use with extreme caution!](https://dev.to/jaredcwhite/why-tailwind-isn-t-for-me-5c90)).
 However, we increasingly find ourselves not needing any “CSS framework” at all…only some MVP.css-inspired boilerplate and typically a web component-based UI library such as Shoelace.
 </details>

 ### Shoelace